StevenMElliott/youtube-trending-classification/README.md

 # youtube-trending-classification
-Taking a group of 40k trending videos and seeing if traditionally media member like late night shows get special treatment over original youtube content creators when it comes to trending.
+Taking a group of 40k trending videos and seeing if traditionally media members, like late night shows, can be differentiated from original youtube content creators with some simple models.